 Planning to get away during a long holiday weekend can be a hassle, especially when travelers are scrambling to race against the clock to start their vacation.
 Most plan to spend Memorial Day weekend relaxing on an island or heading to an overcrowded beach.
-But, if you’re one who isn’t a fan of the beach and wants to avoid the masses, then keep reading, because we’ve rounded up a few destinations that you can visit at the very last-minute…and where you won’t have to bump elbows with too many people!
+But, if you’re not a fan of the sand and want to avoid the masses, then keep reading, because we’ve rounded up a few destinations that you can visit at the very last-minute…and where you won’t have to bump elbows with too many people!

 New York City, New York

 The warmer days have arrived in the bustling city that never sleeps.
-As most New Yorkers get away for the long weekend, the endless things to do in the city remain the same (or even better).
-This year, expect to see sailors and Marines from the U.S. Navy and Coast Guard throughout the streets, as the 30th annual Fleet Week is taking place on May 23 through May 29.
-During Fleet Week you can take a tour of the vessels docked right in Manhattan!
-But, while in the Big Apple for Memorial Day weekend, you’ll have a grand time wherever you decide to go!
+As most New Yorkers get away for the long weekend, the endless things to do in the city remain the same.
+Even if this year’s annual Fleet Week takes place in a virtual setting from May 26 through May 31, you can be sure to have a great time in the Big Apple if you take a bite at it during the Memorial Day weekend!

 The city of Page is close to Lake Powell and the Glen Canyon Dam, so you’ll be able to visit all the incredible canyons while you’re here.
 We’re sure you’ve seen the incredible photos of Antelope Canyon, located just east of Page.
 But if not, it’s a world-famous slot canyon where tourists can explore the land on foot.
 The Horseshoe Bend (yes, shaped in a horseshoe) is a spectacular place with perfect views to watch the sunset.
 Lastly, touring the lake’s surrounding red rock cliffs will definitely make it a trip to remember!